-Tree No. Species Compensatory/ Replacement Planting TA0326 Aquilaria sinensis 土沉香 Compensated by 1 no. of Schefflera ⊥'' ∪⊟ heptaphylla and 2 nos. of Syzygium levinei TB0054 Eriobotrya japonica 枇杷 TB0056 Mangifera indica 杧果 Replacement planting of the same species TB0101 Archontophoenix alexandrae 假檳榔 TC0138 Archontophoenix alexandrae 假檳榔
+Tree No. Species Compensatory/ Replacement Planting TA0326 Aquilaria sinensis 十洲香 Compensated by 1 no. of Schefflera 1A0320 Aquitaria sinensis heptaphylla and 2 nos. of Syzygium levinei TB0054 Eriobotrya japonica 枇杷 Replacement planting of the same species J J 1 TB0056 Mangifera indica 杧果 TB0101 Archontophoenix alexandrae 假檳榔 respute interpretation of the same species - TC0138 Archontophoenix alexandrae 假檳榔 1

-- 5.14 However, the two native Syzygium levinei (山蒲桃) were mis-planted by two exotic Syzygium jambos (蒲桃), of which both of their Chinese names and Scientific names are different by one word.
-Two new Syzygium levinei shall be planted at available space nearby. - 5.15 With completion of compensatory planting for the loss of Artabotrys hongkongensis and TA0326 (Aquilaria sinensis), survival is monitored for the replaced species from now on (i.e. 2 nos. of Desmos chinensis; 1 no. of Schefflera heptaphylla and 2 nos. of the mis-planted Syzygium jambos (until the two Syzygium levinei are replanted). - 5.16 Survival of the 27 nos. of Lamb of Tartary (Cibotium barometz) transplanted back to STSFWSR is monitored too.
-No more individual is stored at the nursery. - 5.17 Health condition and survival rate (started from 100% in this monitoring month) is shown in Annex II.
+- 5.14 However, the two native Syzygium levinei (山蒲桃) were mis-planted by two exotic Syzygium jambos (蒲桃), of which both of their Chinese names and Scientific names are different by one word. - 5.15 In this reporting month, the two mis-planted Syzygium jambos was replaced by another native tree species Celtis sinensis chosen from Table 2 due to market availability at this moment.
+Replacement works was conducted on 31 May 2021. - 5.16 With completion of compensatory planting for the loss of Artabotrys hongkongensis and TA0326 (Aquilaria sinensis), survival is monitored for the replaced species from now on (i.e. 2 nos. of Desmos chinensis; 1 no. of Schefflera heptaphylla and 2 nos. of Celtis sinensis). - 5.17 Survival of the 27 nos. of Lamb of Tartary (Cibotium barometz) transplanted back to STSFWSR is monitored too.
+No more individual is stored at the nursery. - 5.18 Health condition and survival rate (started from 100% in this monitoring month) is shown in Appendix II.